JZH2O/vscode-project-manager/README.md

 ## Configuration

-The extension uses a `work.code-workspace` file to manage projects.
+The extension uses a `*.code-workspace` file to manage projects.
 Here's an example configuration:

 ```json
 {